Skip to contents

-Create the PIP plot and accompanying effect plot showing the effect estimates and significance of the effects for all the traits.
-A z-scores plot is also created when z-scores are available.
+Creates PIP and effect-size plots showing effect estimates and significance across traits.
+A z-score plot is also created when z-scores are available.

 mvsusie_plot(